June 24, 2021

 Email: ihb146 AT eskimo DOT com

 There isn't a way to register through the San Mateo Adult Education Web site.
-Call the Coordinator, Jeri McGovern, at 650-558-2127 to get on our waitlist.
+Email Inge at ihb146 AT eskimo DOT com to inquire about registering, class size, and cost.

 Inge is working with the Menlo Park History Center to provide consultations missed due to the shutdown.